 Click the Copy Result button to copy the converted value to your clipboard instantly.
 Paste it directly into a spreadsheet, document, message, or report.
 No need to manually write down or retype the number.
 This makes the unit converter calculator a fast, frictionless step in any professional or personal workflow — from payroll and invoicing to lab reports and engineering specs.

 All scientific measurement is conducted in SI units, but published data often comes from older studies using CGS units or from US labs using customary units.
 Researchers use a metric converter to translate results between systems before comparison or meta-analysis.
 Temperature conversion is particularly critical in chemistry and biology — a 1°C error in an incubation temperature can invalidate an experiment.
-Our temperature converter handles Celsius, Fahrenheit, and Kelvin with full precision.

 | Prefix | Symbol | Factor | Decimal | Example |